The Surgical Experience

 Preparing for surgery and recovering from injury

-There are many things we can do to make sure that we recover from injury and/or surgery:
+There are many things we can do to both prepare for surgery and recover from injury and/or surgery:

 Both injury and surgery are huge stressors on the body.
 This stress increases cortisol levels in the body.
 Cortisol, known as the “stress hormone”, prompts the body to enter a catabolic state, where the body is breaking down fuel stores and thus loosing mass.
 The body is basically using all of its energy stores (carbohydrates, fats and protein) as fuel in this heightened metabolic state.
 This in contrast to an anabolic state where the body is building muscle mass.